LiaoLabATDartmouth/BIOLOG_data_processing/README.md

 # Overview
-The script, biolog_proc.py, processes raw BIOLOG data files to identify the metabolites that support the growth of specfic strains.
+The script, biolog_proc.py, processes BIOLOG OD measurements to identify the nutrients that support the growth of specfic strains.
 I implemented three quantitative metrics for this assessment: (1) endpoint OD; (2) area under the growth curve; and (3) specific growth rate.
-The specific growth rate is calculated by fitting a Logistic or Gompertz growth model to the observed OD values (see Zwietering, M.H., Jongenburger, I., Rombouts, F.M. and Van't Riet, K.J.A.E.M., 1990.
-Modeling of the bacterial growth curve.
-Applied and environmental microbiology, 56(6), pp.1875-1881, for details on these models).
+The specific growth rate is calculated by fitting a Logistic or Gompertz growth model to the observed OD values (see this [paper](https://journals.asm.org/doi/10.1128/aem.56.6.1875-1881.1990) for details on these models).
 Each metric is evaluated based on two criteria: the average fold change of the metric (compared to negative control) must be >= `fc_cutoff`, and the p-value (based on a paried-sample t-test) must be < `pvalue_cutoff`.

-__Since the raw BIOLOG data format varies depending on the plate reader and its setup, this script is customized to read machine-output data specific to each lab.
-Currently, we support the Richard Bennett Lab and the Joao Xavier Lab.
-Test examples for both labs are also provided.__

 # Installation
 No local installation is requierd, but you will need Python3 (https://www.python.org/downloads/) to run the script in the command line.
 The script has been tested on Python3.9 but should work with other Python3 versions.
 The command-line parsing library `argparse` is also required.
 It can be easily installed by running `pip3.x install argparse` where `3.x` corresponds to the Python version you use to run the script.
 For example, run `pip3.9 install argparse` if you use Python3.9.